-Thank you for your Earworms on the theme of Courage.
-Let us boldy go … If you have an Earworm you’d like to share, please send it to email@example.com, together with a few words about why you’ve chosen it.
-Next week’s theme will be places of worship.
+Good morning, I hope you’ve all charged up your love batteries in preparation for another week and a crackling compilation of songs about electricity.
+If you have an earworm you’d like to share, please send an .mp3 or a link to email@example.com, together with a few words about why you’ve chosen it.
+Next week’s theme will be royalty.
 Many thanks to all contributors.

 Buzzcocks – Love Battery – severin: “I’ve got this crazy current that slips through my underwear, and when it really connects, I come and go everywhere”.
 Not the best thing to say when the interviewer asks what skills you can bring to this organisation.

 Rod Clements – Ragtown-. tincanman: The Lindisfarne co-founder was sitting at home one evening watching a documentary about the making of the Hoover (hydroelectric) Dam during the Depression, and decided to mute the telly and write this song about the harsh, remote workcamps.